rlanvin/php-rrule/README.md

 You can just download `src/RRule.php` and require it.

+## Documentation

+Complete doc is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).

+## Contribution

+Feel free to contribute!
+Just create a new issue or a new pull request.

 ## Note

 I started this library because I wasn't happy with the existing implementations